-If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENDCo.
-To assist us, NYCC has banding descriptors for each area of need.
-These can be accessed on the following link https://cyps.northyorks.gov.uk/statutory-send-processes-ehc-assessments-and-ehcps
+If you would like further clarification of these areas of need, then consult the SEND CoP 6.28-6.35 or discuss with our SENCo.
+To assist us, NYC has banding descriptors for each area of need.
+These can be accessed on the following link Special Educational Needs & Disabilities (SEND) and Inclusion | CYPSinfo (northyorks.gov.uk)